Math 1-pager

 is actually 10**token1_decimals / 10**token0_decimals.

-Given sqrt_ratio and liquidity, we can easily compute the equivalent amount of x
+Given sqrt_ratio and liquidity, we can compute the equivalent amount of x

 and y